Home for Global Students

 What Is the Average Salary in the UK and Australia?

-For UK vs Australia salary, Australia generally pays more on average.
+Average salaries in Australia are 10 to 20% higher than in the UK, with the average Australian worker earning roughly A$5,480 (£2,705) per month compared to £2,404 in the UK.
 The national minimum wage in Australia is about A$24.95 (£12.11) per hour, while in the UK the National Living Wage for workers aged 21 and over is £12.71 (A$25.76) per hour.
-On a typical monthly basis, the average Australian worker earns roughly A$5,480 (£2,705), compared with about £2,404 (A$4,869) for an average worker in the UK.
 Taken together, these figures show that average pay is higher in Australia, but headline numbers hide important details: pay differs widely by sector, role, and city.

 Don’t assume the same pay gap applies to every job.
 High-paying sectors (finance, tech, mining, healthcare) and major cities (Sydney, Melbourne, London) can skew averages.
 Conversely, regional areas and lower-paid sectors will show much smaller differences — or even the reverse.
 If you’re comparing opportunities, look past the national averages: check industry salaries, local living costs, tax rules, and benefits.
 Below you’ll find a breakdown of typical salaries for common job categories in the UK and Australia to help you compare realistic take-home pay by sector.